-It’s interesting to see the 45rpm and 33rpm switches positioned not on the turntable itself, for a change, but on the separate power supply (an RP10-specific piece of Rega kit, yet to be marketed and sold seperately).
+It’s interesting to see the 45rpm and 33rpm switches positioned not on the turntable itself, for a change, but on the separate power supply (an RP10-specific piece of Rega kit, yet to be marketed and sold separately).
 This keeps any prodding away from the more delicate parts of the deck, though we did make sure to move the power supply at least one level of shelving down from the deck itself, to stop any transformer hum being picked up by the cartridge.

 The deck worked in perfect harmony with the subs from REL Acoustics (which, very handily, plug straight into the left and right speakers, as opposed to into the amplifier).
 They seemed to audibly pressurise the room, keeping everything tight and within its four walls.
 I feared that without them, no matter how hard the Rega worked to reproduce the bass, it would have been dissipated through the partition walls, down into the floor.